crodier/software-blog/_posts/2023-09-22-message-formats.md

 For this reason protobuf enjoys the most cross language support.
 When you use protobuf you can be confident that every major and minor language you may ever want to use in your organization is supported is one advantage.
-Usually the maintainer of the system in the major languages like Java and C++ is Google itself which leads to a high quality developer experience.
+Google maintenance for the language plugins leads to a high quality developer experience.

 ### Avro comparison